Winners Climate Action Challenge

 Its entirely scalable too, so more surface area means more energy harvested.

-They recently won the Wired - Audi Innovation award, Wallpaper Design Award and were chosen as a Dutch Radical Pioneer, for their innovative radical ideas.
-Together they are re-defining solar technology and making it part of everyday life.
+Caventou won the Wired - Audi Innovation award, Wallpaper Design Award and was chosen as a Dutch Radical Pioneer, for their innovative radical ideas.
+Caventou re-defines solar technology and makes it part of everyday life.